The College of Liberal Arts and Sciences policies

 A student alleged to have violated the Academic Integrity Policy has the following rights:

-• The student will be notified of their right to appeal to the dean.
-The student must file their appeal no later than 10 business days after the date the notification was sent.
+• The student is notified of their right to appeal to the dean.
+The student must file their appeal no later than 10 business days after the date the notification is sent.
 If the student does not file a timely appeal, the sanction is final.

 • A student’s appeal of an allegation of an academic integrity violation or recommended sanction must be submitted in writing and include the following:

-• a description of the alleged academic dishonesty, including a factual narrative of events, the dates and times of occurrences, and any other reason why the sanction should not be imposed
+• a description of the alleged academic dishonesty, including a factual narrative of events, the dates and times of occurrences, and any other reason that the sanction should not be imposed

-• the names of persons having information about relevant circumstances or events
+• the names of persons who have information about relevant circumstances or events

 • the general nature and description of all evidence

 • If the student files an appeal, the student must meet with the academic integrity officer to discuss hearing procedures.
-The academic integrity officer will help the student navigate the process and provide additional information when needed.
+The academic integrity officer helps the student navigate the process and provides additional information when needed.

 • If the student wishes to dispute any aspect of the allegation or sanction, the student may file an appeal.
-If the student files a timely appeal, the sanction will not be imposed until the appeal is resolved.
-If the student files an appeal at the end of a semester, or during the last semester of enrollment, the course grade or degree may be withheld until the matter is resolved.
-If a grade or degree will be withheld for any period, the academic integrity officer or dean must notify the Registrar's Office.
+If the student files a timely appeal, the sanction is not imposed until the appeal is resolved.
+If the student files an appeal at the end of a semester or during the last semester of enrollment, the course grade or degree may be withheld until the matter is resolved.
+If a grade or degree is withheld for any period, the academic integrity officer or dean must notify the Registrar's Office.

 Student Affairs and Grievances Committee hearing

-The academic integrity officer will forward a student’s timely appeal to the instructor.
+The academic integrity officer forwards a student's timely appeal to the instructor.

-The academic integrity officer will send a notice of hearing to the student; instructor; The College of Liberal Arts and Science's Student Affairs and Grievances Committee (termed "college/school board" on Provost website); and the head of the college, school or academic unit where the alleged dishonesty occurred.
-The notice will include the following information:
+The academic integrity officer sends a notice of hearing to the student; instructor; The College of Liberal Arts and Sciences' Student Affairs and Grievances Committee (termed "college/school board" on the Office of the University Provost website); and the head of the college, school or academic unit where the alleged dishonesty occurred.
+The notice includes the following information:

-• the time and place of the hearing before the Student Affairs and Grievances Committee (Unless the parties and academic integrity officer agree otherwise, the hearing will take place during the regular fall or spring semester.)
+• the time and place of the hearing before the Student Affairs and Grievances Committee (Unless the parties and academic integrity officer agree otherwise, the hearing takes place during the regular fall or spring semester.)

 • a copy of this policy or instructions on how to access the policy electronically